 Enjoyed this article?

 You can find more of the same in our Money hub, offering advice, tips and news on all things financial, or you could sign up for our Money newsletter to enjoy more articles like this delivered to your email inbox each week!

 If you still have an outstanding mortgage, this is likely to be your biggest outgoing – so make sure you're getting the best deal possible in the new year.

-There are 4.3 million mortgage borrowers, representing 39% of the total mortgage market, currently on their lenders' standard variable rate (SVR).
+According to the Financial Conduct Authority figures, in 2018 there were approximately two million UK homeowners on their lenders' standard variable rate (SVR).
 This is the rate to which your mortgage automatically reverts when your existing deal expires.

 Many people are simply waiting until interest rates rise, at which point everyone will rush to get a new deal.
 But bagging a new mortgage now could work out far cheaper.
-Rates are very low at the moment.
+Rates have risen but are still low at the moment.